frederizia/f1-data-visualisation/README.md

-  make run_db_migrations      # Run pending database migrations make downgrade_db_migration # Downgrade to previous migration make build_migration        # Create a new migration (requires MESSAGE env var)
+  make run_db_migrations      # Run pending database migrations make downgrade_db_migration # Downgrade to previous migration make build_migration        # Create a new migration (requires MESSAGE env var) make discover_missing_migrations  # Check if there are any migrations missing for database changes
 ```

 For example, to create a new migration: